 Actionable, insight-driven, and well-rounded customer intelligence data comes from an ecosystem of available customer data sources.
-Insights from these sources contribute to enriching customer profiles, so businesses can tailor their services, products, marketing outreach, and customer service in the most effective way.
+Insights from these sources contribute to enriching customer profiles, so businesses can tailor their services, products, marketing, and customer service in the most effective way.

-Below are samples of data sources where you can get insights to contribute to your customer intelligence.
+Below are samples of data sources where you can get insights to contribute to your client intelligence collection strategies.

-Using CRM analytics to gather customer intelligence helps businesses see where most of their leads are coming from or which communication channels they are using are most effective.
+Using CRM analytics to gather CRM intelligence helps businesses identify where most of their leads are coming from or which communication channels they use are most effective.
 It lets them identify top customers through sales figures, determining their most and least engaged customers.
-CRM analytics also help businesses see their top-performing products and services, guiding sales agents on which ones to offer customers.
+CRM system analytics also help businesses see their top-performing products and services, guiding sales agents on which ones to offer customers.

-Freshsales offers visual reports that provide users with a look into various areas of their business, including revenue and lead sources.
-It enables them to track customer interactions in various communication channels.
-Data reports also allow sales teams to monitor deals over different periods of time and see how they convert, evaluate sales trends, and analyze win and loss rates to develop better selling strategies.
+For instance, Freshsales is a CRM that offers visual reports that allow users to look into various areas of their business, including revenue and lead sources.
+It enables them to track customer interactions across multiple communication channels.
+Data reports also allow sales teams to monitor deals over different time periods and see how they convert, evaluate sales trends, and analyze win and loss rates to develop better selling strategies.

-Find out more ways on how CRM software can improve your customer service operations.
+Pro tip: Explore more ways how CRM software can improve your customer service operations.

-Data from customer service software is also a robust source of customer intelligence.
+Data from customer service software is also a vital source of customer service intelligence.
 It offers businesses a look at the sentiments of their customers about their products, services, and level of support.

-By looking at past customer logs, previous issues, and reviews, businesses can identify the areas they need to improve on when providing support to their customers.
+By looking at past customer logs, previous issues, and reviews, businesses can identify the areas they need to improve when providing customer support.
 It also shows the communication channels their customers use the most, enabling them to reach out to them more effectively.

-Zendesk keeps detailed communication history with customers, including responses from actual representatives and customer interactions with chatbots.
-A customer’s profile is updated with recent cases and issues, feedback, or comments based on their last interaction with a customer service representative, as well as scores or ratings for the support they received.
+For example, Zendesk is sales software that keeps detailed communication history with customers, including responses from actual representatives and customer interactions with chatbots.
+A customer’s profile is updated with recent cases, issues, feedback, or comments based on their last interaction with a customer service representative.
+It also records scores or ratings for the support they received.

 One of the most effective ways to gather highly accurate customer data is to send surveys or feedback forms.
-They make it easy to ask your customers targeted questions you want specific information for, such as insights on existing products and services, or suggestions on products they want you to develop.
+They make it easy to ask your customers targeted questions you want specific information on, such as insights on existing products and services or suggestions on products they want you to develop.

-Tracking customers’ web activities is an effective way to gather customer intelligence.
-By monitoring your customers’ web activities, you can collect insights about their interests and preferences.
-You can also identify top pages they visited on your website, links clicked, and products viewed and purchased.
-It doesn’t only give you an idea of the kinds of products that are most popular, but also the kind of content that attracts their attention.
+Tracking customers’ web activities is an effective way to gather client intelligence.
+By monitoring your individual customers’ web activities, you can collect insights about their interests and preferences.
+You can also identify the top pages they visited on your website, links clicked, and products viewed and purchased.
+It not only gives you an idea of the kinds of products that are most popular, but also the kind of content that attracts their attention.

 How to Leverage Customer Intelligence

-Knowing your customers’ demographic, psychographic, behavioral, and transactional profiles enables you to improve different aspects of your business.
-Below are some ways you can leverage and maximize your customer intelligence data:
+Understanding your customers’ demographic, behavioral, psychographic, and transactional profiles enables you to improve different aspects of your business.
+Below are some ways to leverage and maximize your customer intelligence data:

-Customer intelligence is a crucial part of running a business.
+Customer intelligence strategy is a crucial part of running a company.
 In a business landscape saturated with players competing for the attention of potential customers, standing out from the crowd is a must for your business to grow.
 To do this, offer products and services that address their specific needs and develop content that engages them.
-Having access to accurate customer intelligence data helps you hone your message and best serve your customers.
+Having access to accurate customer intelligence analytics helps you hone your message and best serve your customers.